NianWang-HJJGCDX/MMCDL/README.md

 # MMSGD
-Official Matlab code of MMSDG.
+Official Matlab code of MMSDG, which will be published once the paper is accepted.